MorrisNein/pecapiku/README.md

-# Pecapiku - Persistent cache pickling utility
+# Pecapiku - a persistent cache pickling utility

 It provides syntax for